snowplow/marketing-attribution-accelerator/content/_index.md

 - dbt CLI installed / dbt Cloud account available
   - New dbt project created and configured
 - Python 3 Installed
-- Snowflake, Databricks or BigQuery account and a user with access to create schemas and tables
+- Snowflake, Databricks, Redshift or BigQuery account and a user with access to create schemas and tables

 **Tracking and Enrichment**
 - Snowplow pipeline